5l1v3r1/Golookup/README.md

 # Golookup
-GoLookup is a simple tool , which looks for CNAME(s) ,A and AAAA Records , TXT Records , NameServer(s) / MX Record of any domain
+GoLookup is a simple tool written in golang , which looks for CNAME(s) ,A and AAAA Records , TXT Records , NameServer(s) / MX Record of any domain

 [+] CNAMES(s) : CNAME is a Canonical Name Record or Alias Record.
 A type of resource record in the Domain Name System (DNS), that specifies that one domain name is an alias of another canonical domain name.(src = wikipedia)